IBM/unitxt/docs/docs/introduction.rst

 - The same Unitxt data preparation pipeline can be used in evaluation and during inference in production systems

-- Removes requirement to run user python code in dataset processing - reducing security risks
+- Removes the requirement to run user python code in dataset processing - reducing security risks

 Unitxt can be used in standalone code, and is also integrated into common libraries and evaluation frameworks such as `HuggingFace`_, `Helm`_, `LM-eval-harness`_.